 Welcome to Jim Meyer Racing Products Inc!
 For over 40 years we've been designing, developing, and manufacturing Direct Replacement Chassis, Suspension Systems, and Chassis Components.
-Our kits are specifically designed for your Hot Rods, Classics, or Pick-ups, with the majority offering the ease of Bolt-in Installation and Ride Height adjustability.
+Our kits are specifically designed for your Hot Rods, Classics, and Pick-ups, with the majority offering the ease of Bolt-in Installation and Ride Height adjustability.
 Check out all our products here!

 Take the chore out of driving your Classic Chevy or Ford, Bolt our IFS Kit into your Corvette or Mustang and cruise in comfort.
 At Jim Meyer Racing, we believe your Hot Rod should be enjoyable to drive not just easy on your eyes.
 With our Adjustable Ride Height your desired stance is achievable while maintaining proper geometery.
 You won’t hesitate to drive with Rack and Pinion Steering, Coil-over Shocks, and Disc Brakes adding the confidence of superior Drivability, Ride Quality, Stopping and Steering.